MubeenMohammed/canada-2026-internships/contributing.md

 # Contributing to the Internship List
-Thank you for your interest in contributing to the Ouckah & CSCareers Internship List (inspired by [Pitt CSC and Simplify](https://github.com/SimplifyJobs/Summer2024-Internships))!
+Thank you for your interest in contributing to the Canada 2026 Internship List (inspired by [Pitt CSC and Simplify](https://github.com/SimplifyJobs/Summer2024-Internships))!

 ## Finding an Internship to Add
 We ask that the internships that you add meet some requirements.
 Specifically, your internship must